PROF. MARCO CECCARELLI

 His main research interests are continuum robots, mechanism design, robot kinematics, and parallel manipulators.
 His awards and honours include the IFToMM Young Delegate Program Award and several best paper awards at international conferences.
-He is a member of IEEE, IFToMM Italy, and I-RIM.
+He is Associate Editor of IEEE Robotics and Automation Magazine and IEEE Robotics and Automation Letters, and a member of IEEE, IFToMM Italy, and I-RIM.

 PhD Student (2023-2026)

 Clara Kierbel received a BSc degree in Mechanical Engineering (2020) and a MSc in Engineering for Health, Specialty Mechatronic Systems for Rehabilitation (2022) from Sorbonne University, Paris VI.
 She is currently working on a PhD in soft robotics, developing an intra-uteral soft robot for gynecological surgeries.